chuysmans/my-vpcs/README.md

 To keep things simple, I am going to test the theory first and then get more complex to truly make this module DRY for my use case.

 I'll place this module into main.tf, then create a variables.tf to build my variables map.
+All these files will live in the same repo that was created as part of the prerequisites

 The key piece of the variables file will be a map, that defines per environment, configuration specific variables.
 Hopefully, it will look something like "If this is the test environment, then use these variables".
 Where I will have the same style statement for prod and staging.